-Approved for management of postoperative nausea and vomiting (PONV)
+Approved for prevention of postoperative nausea and vomiting (PONV)

 APONVIE (aprepitant) is a substance P/neurokinin-1 (NK1) receptor antagonist, indicated for the prevention of postoperative nausea and vomiting (PONV) in adults.
 Delivered via a 30-second intravenous infusion, APONVIE was demonstrated to be bioequivalent to oral aprepitant with rapid achievement of therapeutic drug levels.
 APONVIE is the same formulation as Heron’s approved CINVANTI® (aprepitant) injectable emulsion formulation for prevention of chemotherapy-induced nausea and vomiting (CINV).